5G and edge computing: why does 5G need edge?

 Book a demo

-2. Edge can enable operators to change their backhaul business models.
-For data-heavy applications, such as those requiring high-definition video or extensive data analysis, even with 5G, sending data constantly back to the cloud will be expensive and deteriorate the customer experience.
-Instead, data could be filtered out, with the full stream travelling only as far as a local edge site, before being analysed, rationalised, and only what is necessary streamed and stored in the centralised cloud.
-If operators decouple access and backhaul connectivity pricing, offering reduced backhaul for streaming to the edge rather than the centralised cloud, they can incentivise application developers to use edge computing sites, rather than on-premise or on-device workarounds.
-For more information, see Decouple from cloud connectivity to succeed in edge compute.
+Edge computing can attenuate the carbon impact of the huge volumes of data travelling through the network.
+For data-intensive applications, such as those requiring high-definition video or extensive data analysis, sending data constantly back to the cloud will be energy intensive, expensive and deteriorate the customer experience.
+Instead, data can be filtered out, with the full stream travelling only as far as a local edge site, before being analysed, rationalised, cleaned and only what is necessary being streamed and stored in the centralised cloud.
+Figure 1 demonstrates this.

 Author